A cloudy and chilly morning with nary any sunlight.

 Looking at the young man, his assumption that the boy might have been the cause of Tal’hrus’ dispersion was beginning to collapse.
 “Hmmm… I see…” He took a moment to sort through his thoughts.
 “I also wanted to ask.
 Would you like to return to Zorin?
 Or maybe reconsider joining the Mystiks guild?
 They can certainly use you.”
 He spoke with a solemn voice and stared into the boy’s eyes.

-A swift answer and exactly what he expected.
+A swift answer and exactly what he had expected.
 “I see… It was worth a try.”
 He gave a defeated smile.

 “Headmaster.
 If that is all, I have an appointment to keep.”